 Although I received a few comments early on by stakeholders about the importance of keeping all of the content ‘above the fold’ we decided that there was more scalability in a design that encouraged scrolling.

 The product was announced at our yearly summit and was generally well-received from advisors and end-investors.
-Two years in, we’ve gone from 120K to 200K+ monthly unique visitors.
+Two years in, we’ve gone from 120K to 200K+ monthly visitors.

 Never underestimate the importance of data states/cases.